ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 **Potentially Fixing Format Issuess**

-I have also generated the script `fix_bad_fastq.sh` which attempts to faulty files by:
+I have also generated the script `fix_bad_fastq.sh` which attempts to fix faulty files by:
 1. Removing empty lines
 2. Removing partial/incomplete records
 3. Truncating excess lines so the total is divisible by 4
 4. Ensuring @ and + headers exist where expected

-Yet, I have not have the chance to test the script to use with caution.
+***Yet, I have not have the chance to test the script to use with caution.***

 ```
 /share/all/scripts/egarcia/fix_bad_fastq.sh